 say prototype 'CORE::prototype' // 'undef'

-# undef; builtin prototype has no prototype
+# undef; builtin prototype

-Remember push?
+Remember push

 $ perl -E "say prototype 'CORE::push';"